Defining Reusable Items for Use in Settings

 Ensemble provides a way to add additional information to an Ensemble production to help with the management of a production.
 A business partner profile is information about an organization or application connected to your Ensemble system.
 For each business partner, you can provide information such as the partner name, notes, primary and alternative contacts, and contact details.
 Defining a profile has no effect on the behavior or running of the production.
 It simply gives you a means to store more information.

-page allows you to view and edit profiles to store information about your business partners for use in your productions.
+The Business Partner Viewer page (Ensemble > Configure > Business Partners) allows you to view and edit profiles to store information about your business partners for use in your productions.

 The page lists any Business Partner Profiles you have already defined and allows you to enter a new profile or edit an existing one in the right pane of the page.